European Human Rights Law Unit

 The unit focuses on the European Convention on Human Rights, the European Social Charter, the European Torture Convention, the European Framework Convention for the Protection of Minorities and the EU Charter of Fundamental Rights.
 It covers both the international systems that operate these instruments and their implementation at the national level.

-Sangeeta Shah, Associate Professor in Law
+Sangeeta Shah, Professor of International and Human Rights Law

 Unit members are involved in an array of activities, including our project conducted for the European Union Agency for Fundamental Rights', and involves data collection and research services on fundamental rights issues in the United Kingdom.

 The unit prepares reports and studies on social and legal issues, promotion and protection of fundamental rights in the UK for the EU Fundamental Rights Agency (FRA).

 The Execution of Judgments of the European Court of Human Rights

 The Human Rights Law Centre’s European Human Rights Law Unit is engaged in a project to analyse and critique the Council of Europe procedures for the execution of judgments of the European Court of Human Rights and the remedial steps taken by states found by the Court to be in breach of the European Convention on Human Rights.
 The output will be proposals for reform and recommendations for ‘best practice.’
 The justification for the project is that the Council of Europe procedures have been the subject of criticism and states have in many cases been slow to implement judgements or not implemented them at all.